mdawood832/CalenDoc/README.md

 <br>
 <br>
 <h3>Patient Inputs Feedback on Provider</h3>
-<h4>The patient's feedback is saved to a txt file called "feedback.txt"</h4>
+The patient's feedback is saved to a txt file called "feedback.txt"
 <img width="480" alt="1192x846 png 01cf2fff3d9d4adf83efb1a475514b8c" src="https://github.com/mdawood832/CalenDoc/assets/101743220/5045f987-763f-46f2-b23a-b313651d6076">

 <br>
 <br>
 <h3>Patient Inputs Feedback on Provider</h3>
-<h4>The accepted insurances at the clinic are Alien, Zombie, and Unicorn.
-If the patient enters an accepted insurance name the program will
-print that the insurance is accepted.
-If not, it will print that the insurance is not accepted. </h4>
+The accepted insurances at the clinic are Alien, Zombie, and Unicorn.
+If the patient enters an accepted insurance name the program will print that the insurance is accepted.
+If not, it will print that the insurance is not accepted.
 <img width="480" alt="1030x584 png ce69203dd8374955931affe2b6bfd8f0" src="https://github.com/mdawood832/CalenDoc/assets/101743220/9574c043-e7cb-4f5a-a636-d1d1e86c823a">

 ## Provider Functions